chaossafti/skript-client/README.md

 # Skript-Client
-This project is a fork of the original Skript plugin, reimagined as a client-side mod for Minecraft.
+This project uses the Skript-Parser to let you modify your client as you please in plain english!

 ## WIP (Work In Progress)